-Control Owner is responsible for:

-- Managing specific security risk controls up to and including Significant in accordance with escalation thresholds; - Setting access control arrangements at all Defence sites where access control measures exist; - Determining standards and templates for DCAC and access control systems; and - May decide to cancel or suspend any valid DCAC as a result of a security incident or unacceptable risk to Defence.
+- 117. The Control Owner is responsible for: - a. managing specific security risk controls up to and including Significant in accordance with escalation thresholds; - b. setting access control arrangements at all Defence sites where access control measures exist; - c. determining standards and templates for DCAC and access control systems; and - d. may decide to cancel or suspend any valid DCAC as a result of a security incident or unacceptable risk to Defence.